PeterDevelops/photolabs/README.md

 # PhotoLabs

 Welcome to PhotoLabs!
-PhotoLabs is a web application that allows users to explore and manage their favorite photos based on different topics.
+PhotoLabs is a web application that allows users to explore and manage their favourite photos based on different topics.
 Users can browse photos by topics, add photos to their favorites, and view detailed information about each photo.

 ## Features
 - **Browse Photos by topics:** View photos based on the topics you have selected.